allthroughthenight/allthroughthenight.github.io/_posts/2020-01-31-quiet-checklist.md

 There's conflicting information about how to achieve a goal.
 On one side, you should announce your goals so others can hold you accountable.
 On the other side, you shouldn't tell anyone and just do it.
 I subscribe to the second viewpoint.
 If I need to lean on outside support for motivation, then maybe I'm not motivated for the right reasons.

-I recently read an [article](https://sivers.org/zipit) that's somewhat confirmed my stance.
+I recently read an [article](https://sivers.org/zipit) that's corroborates my stance.
 To summarize, you shouldn't tell others your goals and plans, or even your progress.
 You get the same mental satisfaction from just talking about a goal as if you actually did it.
-So then you'll be less motivated to start since you've already been rewarded.
+So you'll be less motivated to start since you already feel like you've been rewarded.

 But it's easy to stop talking, what should you start doing?
 My advice is to make a checklist, explained with the quote below: